saidlm/Domoticz-IPWeatherStation-plugin/README.md

 | **Debug**             | Switch on debug logging

 ## Devices
-The plugin will create list which was adopted from original plugin.
-All of them are by default ativated.If you don't want to use all of them you can easily remove all unwanted ones.
+The plugin will create list of devices which was adopted from original plugin.
+All of them are by default ativated.
+If you don't want to use all of them you can easily remove all unwanted ones.

 | Name                     | Description
 | :---                     | :---